hpluska/APCompSciPrinciples/labs/JavaScript/VariablesAndUserInput/README.md

 </html>

 ```
-	* Implement the challenge below
+	* Implement the challenges below
-	* Show your completed challenge to Ms. Pluska to receive credit for the individual portion of this lab
+	* Show your completed challenges to Ms. Pluska to receive credit for the individual portion of this lab

 ### Challenge 1